oduameh/Hyper-docs/DIDs.md

 ## Overview

 Decentralized identifiers (DIDs) are the cornerstone of self-sovereign identity.
-In Hyperledger Identus, PRISM DIDs are created offline, optionally published to the Cardano blockchain, and can be updated or deactivated throughout their lifecycle.
-This section covers the complete DID management process, from creation through deactivation.
+In Hyperledger Identus, PRISM DIDs are created offline, can be published to the Cardano blockchain, and support updates or deactivation throughout their lifecycle.
+Understanding how to create, publish, and resolve DIDs prepares you to issue credentials and receive proofs securely.

-Understanding DID lifecycle management is essential for issuing credentials (DIDs are used as issuer identifiers) and for holders who need DIDs to receive and present credentials.

 ---